DCS Dolch closed at Divinikey — a computing-history colorway's first DCS-profile run

 The Dolch name comes from portable computers, not keyboards.
 Dolch Computer Systems sold ruggedized portable workstations through the 1990s and early 2000s — the kind of machines that ended up in server rooms, broadcast facilities, and government sites.
 The colorway those machines shipped in — dark gunmetal grey for the primary surfaces, medium grey for accent keys — got enough screen time across a decade of institutional hardware that it became its own aesthetic category.
 Today's DCS Dolch group buy, designed by cartersrush and manufactured by Signature Plastics in the USA, is a direct attempt to put that palette under fingers again, in the profile that originated alongside it.

-The buy opened on 2026-06-01 and runs through 2026-07-01 — a four-week window, global.
+The buy opened on 2026-06-01 and closed 2026-07-01 — a four-week window, global.

 The Dolch colorway and why it holds up